 Carol Ford, Chuck Waibel

-This is a link to the order form for the Northlands Winter Greenhouse Manual.
-This book provides detailed and easy to read construction specifications for building a Deep Winter Greenhouse in northern climates as well as production techniques for successfully growing crops.
+Supported by RSDP, the Northlands Winter Greenhouse Manual provides detailed and easy-to-read construction specifications for building a DWG in northern climates as well as production techniques for successfully growing crops.

 This guidebook highlights the successes and lessons learned by growers across the Midwest who have designed and built cold-climate greenhouses to grow produce during the winter with minimal reliance on fossil fuel-based heat.